Mali entry requirements for New Zealand passport holders

 May be checked

-New Zealand passport holders need a visa to enter Mali.
+New Zealand passport holders need a visa to enter Mali for any purpose, including tourism.
 You must arrange this before you travel — there is no visa-on-arrival option for NZ citizens.
-Plan ahead, as processing can take a couple of weeks.
+Plan ahead and apply through the nearest Malian embassy or consulate.

 Entry requirements